kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-10-ngorongoro-conservation-area.md

 experience:
   what_to_see:
-    - paragraph: "<b> Ngorongoro crater</b> Obviously you will get a drive down slope of the crater using 4 wheel vehicles.
-It will You will descend 2000 feet (over 600 meters) to the floor of the crater for a half a day crater tour"
+    - paragraph: "<b> Ngorongoro crater</b> Obviously you will get a driven down the slope of the crater using 4 wheel vehicles.
+You will descend 2000 feet (over 600 meters) to the floor of the crater for a half a day crater tour"

     - paragraph: "<b>Forest exploration</b>The forest area is inhabited by monkeys and elephants.
 The lake area that you may see the flamingos and the open savannah where the lions hunt for food."